ConcernedCitizen2025/Project2025-Assistant/_questions/009-voting-rights-election-processes.md

 ---
 layout: question
-title: "Voting Rights"
+title: "Proposed Changes to Voting Rights and Election Processes in Project 2025: Assessing the Risks to Democracy"
+description: "Explore how Project 2025's proposed changes to voting rights and election processes, including stricter voter ID requirements, could impact democratic participation and raise concerns about voter suppression."
 ---

-### *What changes to voting rights and election processes are proposed?*

 # Proposed Changes to Voting Rights and Election Processes in Project 2025: Assessing the Risks to Democracy

+## *What changes to voting rights and election processes are proposed?*

 **Introduction**

-Project 2025 outlines a series of changes to the voting rights and election processes in the United States, aimed at ensuring election integrity and increasing confidence in the electoral system.
-However, these proposed changes also raise significant concerns about the potential for voter suppression, reduced access to voting, and the overall impact on democratic participation.
-This analysis will explore the specific changes proposed in Project 2025, assess their potential impact on voting rights and the election process, and evaluate the broader implications for American democracy.
+Project 2025 outlines a series of changes to voting rights and election processes aimed at ensuring election integrity and boosting confidence in the electoral system.
+However, these proposed changes also raise concerns about voter suppression, reduced access to voting, and the overall impact on democratic participation.
+This analysis examines the specific changes proposed in Project 2025, their potential impact on voting rights and the election process, and the broader implications for American democracy.

 **Voter Identification Requirements**